alackles/alackles.github.io/_pages/teaching.md

 #### <a name="expr">Teaching Experience</a>

-**Human Biology Capstone**, Graduate TA (Fall 2019)
+**Human Biology Capstone**, Graduate TA (Fall 2019, Spring 2020)

-Upcoming course.
 Intended for Seniors in the Human Biology major, primarily pre-medical students.
-Responsibilites will include facilitating group discussion and providing feedback on written work.
+Responsiblities included giving extensive feedback on writing and suggesting supplementary material for courses.

 #### <a name="evals">Teaching Evaluations</a>